Frequently Asked Questions#

 - MPSGE, EMP, EMP-SP:

-Certain specialized GAMS features corresponding to MPSGE, EMP, and EMP-SP are currently not available in GAMSPy.
+Some advanced GAMS features corresponding to MPSGE, EMP, and EMP-SP are currently not available in GAMSPy.
 However, efforts are underway to incorporate these features in future updates.